nelhage/blog.nelhage.com/source/_posts/2015-11-01-what-mongodb-got-right.markdown

 without thinking too hard about the physical topology or which nodes are primary.

-The oplog's BSON-based entries and standardized, document-based events, means it's easy to parse and interpret the oplog; All records apply to a single document, and contain only a handful of possible mutation operations, and thus do not require extensive logic to parse and implement.
+Rather than define a new serialization format for changes, the oplog reuses BSON, like everything else in MongoDB.
+In addition, the structure of BSON entries is quite simple -- there are only five or so types of operations.
+The conjunction of these two features makes it easy to parse and interpret oplog entries.

-The combination of all these features means that it's feasible -- even comparatively easy -- to use the oplog not just as an internal implementation detail, but as an application-visible [log][log] of all database writes, which can be used to drive external systems, such as data analysis pipelines or backup systems.
+The combination of all these features means that it's feasible -- even easy -- to use the oplog not just as an internal implementation detail, but as an application-visible [log][log] of all database writes, which can be used to drive external systems, such as data analysis pipelines or backup systems.

 My own [MoSQL][mosql], for instance, replicates from MongoDB (via the oplog) into PostgreSQL, in under 1000 lines of Ruby.
 [Meteor][meteor],